mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 (Tags, tag languages).
 The commands are written in the forms `\ command` or `\ begin {command} ... \ end {command}`.
 When it comes written in the second version, it is called environment.
 The text of each document type starts with `\ begin {document}` and ends with `\ end {document}`.
 Everything that comes before that is considered the preamble and everything that comes after `\ end {document}` is ignored.
-It is in the preamble that are placed all the information on the main characteristics are placed.It begins with `\documentclass{style}`.
+It is in the preamble that are placed all the information on the main characteristics are placed.
+It begins with `\documentclass{style}`.

 In style place we put the name of one of the predefined styles, which are:
 - article